Skip to content

 These configs tell an AI app how to reach Fluent.
 You still use Claude, Codex, OpenClaw, or another assistant directly; Fluent is the MCP server that supplies context and tools underneath.

-For the plain-language explanation first, start here:
+For the fastest setup path first, start here:

 Scaffold Generator